 Water Museum the Flood Disaster Museum

 Do not miss the Flood Disaster Museum and get to know everything about the biggest flooding ever in the history of the Netherlands.
 This tragedy unfolds when a heavy north-westerly storm raging for days pushes up the sea unprecedentedly high in The Channel at the end of January 1953.
 The dikes in the southwest of the Netherlands break well before the (spring) flood is at its highest.
-With a death toll of 1853 victims the flooding is a national disaster.
+With a death toll of 1853 victims, the flooding is a national disaster.
 The first contact with the flooded area is by radio with a self-built transmitter as telephone connections are not working anymore.
 Three days after the flooding when the storm settles the evacuation of 100,000 people who have lost their homes begins.
 The Flood Disaster Museum shows a clear picture of the struggle to close the holes in the dikes and reclaim the land from the sea.

 The Flood Disaster Museum exhibits an extensive photo archive but also refers to the necessity of flood prevention today because of climate change.
-Of course, there is also ample attention for the measures taken by the Dutch government after the disaster to prevent such floods in the future.
-The Dutch government launched the “Delta-project”: dikes were brought to a higher level; estuaries closed by dams and a 9 km long flood defense – Oosterscheldedam – with locks was build.
-The moving flood defense – Maeslandkering – to protect the hinterland and the port of Rotterdam is also a part of the “Delta-Project.”.
+Of course, there is also ample attention to the measures taken by the Dutch government after the disaster to prevent such floods in the future.
+The Dutch government launched the “Delta project”: dikes were brought to a higher level; estuaries closed by dams and a 9 km long flood defense – Oosterscheldedam – with locks were built.
+The moving flood defense – Maeslandkering – to protect the hinterland and the port of Rotterdam is also a part of the “Delta Project.”.

 Water Museum the Waterloopbos

-After the flood disaster of 1953 the Dutch government launched the Delta- Project to close estuaries and to raise the dikes.
+After the flood disaster of 1953, the Dutch government launched the Delta- Project to close estuaries and to raise the dikes.
 Before implementing this plan hundreds of studies have been conducted on the behavior of water in the “Waterloopbos”.
-The “Waterloopbos” is a monumental open-air laboratory now, where you will find the remnants of constructions to carry out the necessary research for the Delta-Project.
+The “Waterloopbos” is a monumental open-air laboratory now, where you will find the remnants of constructions to carry out the necessary research for the Delta Project.

 Here you also find a Visitors Center and restaurant.
 A nice place to stay with a camper is nearby: Camperplaats Nagele, Stijkelweg 11, 8308 PE Nagele

-The Wadden Center
+The Wadden Center Afsluitdijk

-Info: adress Wadden Center, Afsluitdijk 1c, Kornwerderzand
+Wadden Center Afsluitdijk 1c, Kornwerderzand

-Water Museum Arnhem
+Water Museum Arnhem | Escape Room Waterproof Arnhem

-Info: adress Watermuseum, Zijpendaalseweg 26-28, 6814 CL Arnhem.
-The Escaperoom “Waterproof” has to be reserved 24 hours in advance.
+The Escape Room “Waterproof” has to be reserved 24 hours in advance.

 Water Museum The Hollandse Waterlinie

-The unspoilt beauty of the Waterline Fortress in Vechten near Utrecht makes it an icon of the New Dutch Waterline.
+The unspoiled beauty of the Waterline Fortress in Vechten near Utrecht makes it an icon of the New Dutch Waterline.
 Put this place on your bucket list.
-On this vast fortress you find the Waterline Museum.
+On this vast fortress, you find the Waterline Museum.
 It reveals all the secrets of the main strategic military defense system of the Netherlands, which for centuries was based on flooding the land between 46 fortresses protecting the main cities in the west of the country.

-Info: adress: Fort bij Vechten, Achterdijk 12, Bunnik
+Water Museum The Hollandse Waterlinie: Fort bij Vechten, Achterdijk 12, Bunnik